tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Astrids_first_game_was_just_the_start.md

 The boy continued to dig until he was grasping at something, and I could sense his desperation.
 He was pulling something from the ground, his fingers tip-toeing, then his hands grasping onto what looked like a hand, which became an elbow.
 I stood frozen, while Astrid and Adam watched the boy pull a body from under the ground, before setting it in front of him.
 It wasn’t one of ours.
 Because we didn’t die.
 And when we did, we came back minutes later.
 Instead, the corpse was from the outside world.
 Astrid started squealing when the boy dug into the back of his pants, pulling out a knife, before kneeling over the body.

 It was fresh.
 I could tell it had just been buried, maybe a few days before.
 From the look on his face, illuminated by the orange blur of the fire, the boy had no expression.
-He wasn’t feeling anything, even if he was.
+He was feeling everything around him.
 Because he was awake.

 I watched his trembling hand holding the knife, slice into the arm of the body, cutting off a chunk of flesh, and without hesitation, putting it into his mouth, chewing, and swallowing.
 But he didn’t stop.
 He continued, hacking away at the arm, and then dropping his knife all together, using his fingers, and then much sharper teeth, to strip flesh off emaciated bone.
 Adam let out an incredulous laugh.
 “Come on, Spence, I was rooting for you, man.
 And you join the freaks?
 You really know how to let a friend down, huh.”

 “Are you surprised?”
 Astrid scoffed.
 “Didn’t you say he was your… lesser off friend?
 He’s the guy whose dad went broke, right?
 He owned half of London, and then… didn’t.”